When the W3C defined the HTML DOM specification much of what they included

 deal with both collections and individual controls being returned by

-named properties of the elements
+named properties of the elements collection is to

 normalise the references to individual controls so that they can be